saingsab/creating-smart-contract-and-sending-userops/README.md

 We've structured this project to implement the process in four different ways:

-- Using TypeScript with AA-core
+- Using TypeScript with AA-core & AA-Alchemy
-- Using JavaScript with AA-core
+- Using JavaScript with AA-core & AA-Alchemy
-- Using TypeScript with AA-ethers
-- Using JavaScript with AA-ethers

 ## Prerequisites